-It is becoming increasingly challenging for all players in the production and TV industry to realise fictional projects with the available budgets in the quality that viewers have come to expect.
-A structural imbalance in comparison with the financial possibilities of the listed U.S. companies is often cited.
-Thus, this development also promotes market concentration tendencies among local companies (cf. Chap.
-2.3.1).
+It is becoming increasingly challenging for all players in the production and TV industry to realise fictional projects with the available budgets in the quality that cf. Zarges (2019): Netflix moves its German team to Berlin.

-155 Martin Moszkowicz as quoted in Tieschky (2021): "We are the creators".
+Martin Moszkowicz as quoted in Tieschky (2021): "We are the creators".